dirkjan/portfolio/collections/_posts/2025-03-26-laika-games.md

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/blog-7/bus-upsampled.jpg" width="100" title="Bus game: pick up the factory workers before they go by car" %}

 The game may not look fancy, but I am proud of how the gameplay aligns with the municipality's message.
 In the game, citizens (represented as small black dots in the image) leave their houses and walk to the nearest bus station.
 As the player it is your task to pick them up with the bus in time and bring them to their work, the factory on the right.
-If you do not pick them up in time, the walk back to their house and go by car.
+If you do not pick them up in time, they walk back to their house and go by car.
 This will eventually congest the city and make your task as bus driver even harder.
 If you crash onto a car, you loose.

 # CNV: Application game